 The sqlaudit module writes audit entries to an SQL database.
 For performance reasons the audit module does no log rotation during the logging process.

 But you can set up a cron job to clean up old audit entries.

 You can specify a highwatermark and a lowwatermark.
-To clean up the audit log table, you can call the sqlaudit module at the command line:
+To clean up the audit log table, you can call pi-manage.py at command line: